djoodew/pathcompanion-bestiary-json/README.md

 # How to Use
-Update newBestiaryDB.js with any changes you think are needed to fix the bestiary entry.
+Update the file within SourceGroups with any changes you think are needed to fix the bestiary entry.
 Note: bestiaryDB.json is the ORIGINAL information and only there for historical purposes.

 In PathCompanion, use the bestiary import tool to import your changed JSON block and check your work